alan-turing-institute/data-safe-haven/processes/provider-overview.md

 A Secure Document volume contains electronically signed copies of agreements between the Data Provider and the Turing.

 A Secure Scratch volume is a read-write volume used for data analysis.
 Its contents are automatically and regularly deleted.
+Users can clean and transform the sensitive data with their analysis scripts, and store the transformed data here.

 An Output volume is a read-write area intended for the extraction of results, such as figures for publication.